Ashleyg5/Work-Day-Scheduler/README.md

 ## Description

-This is challenge 5 of the bootcamp.
-I took given HTML, CSS, and JavaScript and altered it to meet the requirements.
-Using jQuery, I was able to link the current time with the hours on the work day scheduler.
-As the hours go by, user will see the background colors change on each hour row.
+I took the given HTML, CSS, and JavaScript and altered it to meet the requirements.
+Using jQuery, I was able to link the current time with the hours on the workday scheduler.
+As the hours go by, the user will see the background colors change on each hour row.
 Past events are grayed out, present events are red, and future events are green.
-User will see the current date displayed at the top of the page to help plan out the day.
-As user inputs a task in the corresponding hour space and clicks the save button, that task will be saved to the local storage until removed.
-The task will display on the page, even when user exits page and returns.
+Users will see the current date displayed at the top of the page to help plan out the day.
+As the user inputs a task in the corresponding hour space and clicks the save button, that task will be saved to the local storage until removed.
+The task will display on the page, even when user exits the page and returns.
 This was made functional using jQuery and local storage properties.

 ## Usage
 [Work-Day-Scheduler](https://ashleyg5.github.io/Work-Day-Scheduler/)